Rossvdh/RaspPiSe-Assignments/README.md

 ### Project webpage

-The project webiste will be online soon.
-The literature review, proposal, and final report will be available on the website.
+The literature review, proposal, and final report will be available on the [website here.](http://projects.cs.uct.ac.za/honsproj/cgi-bin/view/2018/abdullahi_vanderheyde.zip/)

 # The assignments